How to Remove Sap From Your Dog’s Fur (Even If It’s Dried and Stuck)

 NOTE: I would avoid mineral oil and butter because they can cause issues for dogs.
 Also, avoid rubbing alcohol, Goo Gone, and other chemicals as they can be toxic to your dog.

-3. Let the oil sit for 5-10 minutes
+Step 3: Let the oil sit for 5-10 minutes

 I know this is the hard part.
 You’ll have to keep your dog from trying to lick off what you just massaged into his or her fur lovingly.
 This is another reason why it’s good to have your dog on a leash.
-I like to do my best to keep Henry preoccupied during this time.
-So, if it’s close to dinner time, I feed him.
-Or you can play with your dog during this time for a distraction.

 Use a wide-tooth comb or brush to comb the affected area that is a sappy mess.
 This could take a bit of work, but the tree sap should comb easily out of the hair.